 Other features of works include social and community service obligations, environmentally friendly and cost-effective features including:

 - Airport access roads;

-- Pedestrian access footpaths along airport fence line;
+- Pedestrian access footpaths along the airport fence line;

 - Standalone airport water supply and sewerage system;